Let simple be the mantra:

 I believe that living simply – the art of minimalism – is a basic human need.

-Things are like water, too much in and you’ll get flooded.
-But also if you don’t let enough of it out regularly, you’ll be slowly drowned.
-The answer is to slow down the inflow and let out regularly.
-All spaces should at the most reach 75% full i.e 3/4, they are much easier to handle that way.
+Things are like water; too much in, and you’ll get flooded.
+But also, if you don’t let enough of it out regularly, you’ll be slowly drowned.
+The answer is to slow down the inflow and let it out regularly.
+All spaces should, at the most, reach 75% full i.e. 3/4; they are much easier to handle that way.
 Anytime it gets more than that, it’s time to start “letting out”.

 My desk – clutter free

-Flat surfaces should always been clutter free.
+Flat surfaces should always be clutter-free.
 Therefore my desk has nothing on it, apart from the computer.

 And the computer, I try to keep it clean, efficient and secure in a minimalist way:

-- Use a program like CCleaner to make sure that when you switch off everyday, your recycle bin, cache, browser history is emptied, and your registry cleaned up.
+- Have a program or reminder set up to clear out your bin, cache & browser history daily or weekly.
+Use a program like CCleaner to make sure that when you switch off every day, your recycle bin, cache, and browser history is deleted.

-- Have an anti-virus program installed like AVG to ensure that your computer is regularly scanned from harmful viruses and “prey” for locking it and finding it when it goes missing.
+- Have an anti-virus program like AVG to ensure that your computer is regularly scanned for harmful viruses and “prey” for locking it and finding it when it goes missing.

-- Use a password manager program like lastpass to store all your passwords in one place.
+- Use a password manager program like Protonpass to store all your passwords in one place.
 Never store passwords in your browser or computer.
-This way they are accessible form anywhere with an internet connection, password protected from thieves, and safe if your computer is lost.
+This way they are accessible from anywhere with an internet connection, password protected from thieves, and safe if your computer is lost.

-- Use an online management system like dropbox to store all your files online.
-This way they are accessible form anywhere with an internet connection, password protected from thieves, and safe if your computer is lost.
+- Use a secure online file management system like protondrive to store all your files online.
+This way, they are accessible from anywhere with an internet connection, password protected from thieves, and safe if your computer is lost.

 My office – paperless

 * Here are some ideas for sorting out your paperwork.
-Save the environment and buy a digital scanner and scan everything useful into a program like evernote, or simply into a file on your computer that’s called “everything that used to clutter up my office”.
+Save the environment and buy a digital scanner and scan everything useful into a program like Notion, or simply into a file on your protondrive that’s called “everything that used to clutter up my office”.
 (I’d use a personal assistant or a child to assist you in doing this one morning or afternoon).
-Then divide an area in 4 parts (a table or floor space will do).
+Then divide an area into 4 parts (a table or floor space will do).

 - An area with a big disposable bag or cardboard box in it for throwing the scanned things away.